 If you are a member of a university, in addition to proof of identity and proof of address, we will also require evidence of your academic status.
 For staff and students of HEFCE (Higher Education Funding Council for England) funded institutions, library access may be granted without charge; the details of your academic affiliation will be used to issue an appropriate card for the current affiliation that you hold.
 In the case of permanent staff members of HEFCE funded institutions a long-term Bodleian Reader Card may be issued (evidence of permanency of post is required).

 A valid student or staff card

 The student or staff card should clearly show your status (e.g. undergraduate, taught postgraduate, research postgraduate, staff) and end date of affiliation.

 A signed letter of introduction from a supervisor/tutor/employer on the institution's official letterhead

-Letters of introduction should included details of your status, and the expected end date of this affiliation, or permanency in the case of staff.
+Letters of introduction should include details of your status, and the expected end date of this affiliation, or permanency in the case of staff.